 The penalties for a wet reckless are far less severe but vary according to your criminal history.

-Keep in mind, that a wet reckless comes through a plea agreement.
-The prosecutor and the judge have some discretion for determining the penalties in your case, so your attorney can help negotiate for the best deal possible.
+Keep in mind that a wet reckless comes through a plea agreement.
+The prosecutor and the judge have some discretion in determining the penalties in your case, so your attorney can help negotiate for the best deal possible.

 Charged with DUI?
 Contact an Ohio DUI Defense Attorney